SpyrosMagripis/MyRepo/README.md

 Pull requests are welcome!
 Feel free to suggest new features or improvements.

+## Developer Notes

+- The music toggle uses a square-wave melody via the Web Audio API.
+Some browsers block playback until you click the page.
+- Hard-drop line clears trigger a rock-break effect.
+Soft drops won't show it.
+- Timings are lightweight so you can tweak the tempo or visuals easily.

 ## 📜 License

 MIT License — feel free to build, modify, or deploy your own version.